KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 ---
    ![CuAcbo9WEAAt8Ly.jpg]({{site.baseurl}}/images/CuAcbo9WEAAt8Ly.jpg)

-**IoT**, AKA internet-of-shit, AKA internet-of-hacked-things.
-IoT has been in the spotlight for a while now after [two](https://krebsonsecurity.com/2016/09/krebsonsecurity-hit-with-record-ddos/) [consecutive](https://www.ovh.com/us/news/articles/a2367.the-ddos-that-didnt-break-the-camels-vac) DDoS incidents where IoT devices were the source of the attack, just to state the problem is little bit older, many experts did warn about the situation, it started with a small impact, like a [fridge sending spam](http://www.bbc.com/news/technology-25780908) but now the situation is getting out of hand.
+**IoT** (AKA internet-of-shit, AKA internet-of-hacked-things) has been in the spotlight for a while now after [two](https://krebsonsecurity.com/2016/09/krebsonsecurity-hit-with-record-ddos/) [consecutive](https://www.ovh.com/us/news/articles/a2367.the-ddos-that-didnt-break-the-camels-vac) DDoS incidents where IoT devices were the source of the attack, just to state the problem is little bit older, many experts did warn about the situation, it started with a small impact, like a [fridge sending spam](http://www.bbc.com/news/technology-25780908) but now the situation is getting out of hand.

 ### A little bit of history
-This kind of hacks is not new , it goes back to the dawn of internet, back then devices were not "smart" yet hence the attack was mainly on PCs, Trojans like [Sub7](https://en.wikipedia.org/wiki/Sub7) were a famous method to infect and control PCs, people lacking technical experience were an easy target, anti-viruses were not that good also at this time, which made Trojans like Sub7 gain a handful of ground to launch DDos attacks , but what has changed making the situation now dangerous ?
+This kind of hacks is not new , it goes back to the dawn of internet, back then devices were not "smart" yet, hence the attack was mainly on PCs, Trojans like [Sub7](https://en.wikipedia.org/wiki/Sub7) were a famous method to infect and control PCs, people lacking technical experience were an easy target, anti-viruses were not that good also at this time, which made Trojans like Sub7 gain a handful of ground to launch DDos attacks , but what has changed making the situation now dangerous ?

 ### Now everything is smart!
-First what are these IoT devices ? , You know this "smart" TV, Tea kettle connected to your phone, "smart" door lock that shows you a video feed when someone knocks your door and "smart" cars etc... these are IoT devices, some argue that we have given internet hands and feet through IoT .
+First what are these IoT devices ? , You know this "smart" TV, Tea kettle connected to your phone, "smart" door lock that shows you a video feed when someone knocks your door and "smart" cars etc... these are IoT devices, basically we are giving network connectivity to all devices, some people argue that we have given internet hands and feet through IoT .

-Gartner estimates a typical household could contain more than 500 IoT Devices by 2022 ,but do we really need all these shit !? frankly I think NO !
+Gartner estimates a typical household could contain more than 500 IoT Devices by 2022 ,but do we really need all these stuff !? frankly, I think NO !

 There are some factors which makes the IoT ecosystem catastrophic:

-- The rapid growth of personal internet speed
+- The rapid growth of personal internet speed, a hacked PC behind a 33.6 kbit/s modem is not that big of threat
 ![courtesy of xahlee.info]({{site.baseurl}}/images/internet_speed_growth.png)

 - IoT vendors doesn't have proper framework to provide updates to their devices.